VEZY/PlantGeom.jl/docs/src/makie_3d.md

 Here comes the fun part!
 We can make 3D representations of the plants based on the geometry of each of its nodes.

-If you read your MTG from an OPF file, the 3D geometry should already be computed, so you just have to `viz()` the MTG.
+If you read your MTG from an OPF file, the 3D geometry should already be computed, so you just have to `plantviz()` the MTG.

 Because we're plotting the interactive plot in the webpage, we must use `Bonito` first (no need when using Julia from the REPL or VS Code):